webpack/webpack.js.org/src/content/guides/scaffolding.md

 ### Writing a scaffold

-There are many resources where you can learn how to write a scaffold, you can start from [Writing a Scaffold page](/contribute/writing-a-scaffold/).
+There are various resources where you can learn how to write a scaffold, you can start by reading [Writing a Scaffold](/contribute/writing-a-scaffold/) tutorial.

 `webpack-scaffold` is a utility suite for creating scaffolds.
 It contains functions that could be used to create a scaffold.